Cancer Nursing - Nursing Times Awards

 - Streamline care pathways to reduce waiting times for diagnosis or treatment

-- Extend the scope of nursing practice in order to improve patient or survivor care
+- Extend the scope of nursing practice in order to improve care

-- Address practical or emotional issues faced by patients with or surviving cancer
+- Address practical or emotional issues faced by patients receiving treatment or beyond

 Each entry will be judged against the following criteria: